 Don't Let 2020 be the Year of Hindsight.
 Act Now to Manage Your IT Risk.

 The financial services industry is built on a robust IT infrastructure that is decades old.
-This sector is also an early adopter of digital transformation initiatives, and the technology built upon these systems is increasingly complex.
+This sector is also an early adopter of digital transformation initiatives and the technology built upon this infrastructure is increasingly complex.
 We have seen IT outages and glitches costing in the millions of dollars, and cyber attacks becoming more frequent and sophisticated to cause disruption.
 As a result, regulators are under increasing pressure to act as it becomes clear organizations cannot self-govern their IT risk.

-The Virtual Cyber Resilience Summit: Managing IT Risk in Financial Services will frame these issues and provide guidance on how to use industry standards of software quality measurement to reduce risk in critical IT systems and infrastructrure, and how to work with suppliers to meet quality and security requirements.
+At the Cyber Resilience Summit: Managing IT Risk in Financial Services, CISQ will frame these issues and provide guidance on how to make systems rock-solid and resilient.
 Speakers will discuss how the financial sector, regulators, and national governments are working together to improve resiliency and stability.

 Objectives for attendees